-For FY 1993, section 1886(b)(3)(B)(i)(VIII) of the Act, as amended by section 4002 of the Omnibus Budget Reconciliation Act of 1990 (Pub.
-L. 101-508, enacted on November 5, 1990), provides that the applicable percentage increase for urban prospective payment system hospitals is the market basket percentage increase minus 1.55 percent, and the applicable percentage increase for rural prospective payment system hospitals is the market basket percentage increase minus 0.55 percent.
-Section 1886(b)(3)(B)(ii)(IV) provides that the applicable percentage increase for hospitals excluded from the prospective payment system is the market basket percentage increase.
-The market basket percentage increases for FY 1993 are 4.1 percent for prospective payment system hospitals and 4.2 percent for hospitals excluded from the prospective payment system, as announced in the Federal Register on September 1, 1992 (57 FR 39746).
-Therefore, the percentage increases for Medicare prospective payment rates are 2.55 percent for urban hospitals and 3.55 percent for rural hospitals; the payment percentage increase for hospitals excluded from the prospective payment system is 4.2 percent.
-Thus, weighting these percentages in accordance with payment volume, the Secretary's best estimate of the payment-weighted average of the increases in the payment rates for FY 1993 is 2.73 percent.
-We recognize that Congress has frequently revised the payment rate increase provisions found in section 1886(b)(3)(B) of the Act during the budget reconciliation process, subsequent to the determination and promulgation of the deductible.
-Such revisions may occur this year as well and may affect the FY 1993 payment rate increase.
-However, at the time of this determination, we must use the payment rate increase specified in current law to determine the 1993 deductible.
+For FY 1994, section 1886(b)(3)(B)(i)(IX) of the Act, as amended by section 13501 of the Omnibus Budget Reconciliation Act of 1993 (Public Law 103-66, enacted on August 10, 1993), provides that the applicable percentage increase for urban prospective payment system hospitals is the market basket percentage increase minus 2.5 percent, and the applicable percentage increase for rural prospective payment system hospitals is the market basket percentage increase minus 1.0 percent.
+Section 1886(b)(3)(B)(ii)(V) of the Act, as added by section 13502 of Public Law 103-66, provides that for FY 1994, the otherwise applicable rate-of-increase percentages (the market basket percentage increase) for hospitals that are excluded from the prospective payment system are reduced by the lesser of 1 percentage point or the percentage point difference between 10 percent and the percentage by which the hospital's allowable operating costs of inpatient hospital services for cost reporting periods beginning in FY 1990 exceeds the hospital's target amount.
+Hospitals or distinct part hospital units with FY 1990 operating costs exceeding target amounts by 10 percent or more receive the market basket index percentage.
+The market basket percentage increases for FY 1994 are 4.3 percent for prospective payment system hospitals and 4.3 percent for hospitals excluded from the prospective payment system, as announced in the Federal Register on September 1, 1993 (58 FR 46270).
+Therefore, the percentage increases for Medicare prospective payment rates are 1.8 percent for urban hospitals and 3.3 percent for rural hospitals.
+The average payment percentage increase for hospitals excluded from the prospective payment system is 3.71 percent, computed as required by section 13502 of Public Law 103-66.
+Thus, weighting these percentages in accordance with payment volume, the Secretary's best estimate of the payment-weighted average of the increases in the payment rates for FY 1994 is 2.04 percent.

 To develop the adjustment for real case mix, an average case mix was first calculated for each hospital that reflects the relative costliness of that hospital's mix of cases compared to that of other hospitals.
-We then computed the increase in average case mix for hospitals paid under the Medicare prospective payment system in FY 1992 compared to FY 1991.
+We then computed the increase in average case mix for hospitals paid under the Medicare prospective payment system in FY 1993 compared to FY 1992.
 (Hospitals excluded from the prospective payment system were excluded from this calculation since their payments are based on reasonable costs and are affected only by real increases in case mix.)
-We used bills from prospective payment hospitals received in HCFA as of the end of July 1992.
-These bills represent a total of about 7.8 million discharges for FY 1992 and provide the most recent case mix data available at this time.
-Based on these bills, the increase in average case mix in FY 1992 is 1.19 percent.
-Based on past experience, we expect overall case mix to increase beyond 1.19 percent as the year progresses and more FY 1992 data becomes available.
+We used bills from prospective payment hospitals received in HCFA as of the end of July 1993.
+These bills represent a total of about 8 million discharges for FY 1993 and provide the most recent case mix data available at this time.
+Based on these bills, the increase in average case mix in FY 1993 is 0.46 percent.
+Based on past experience, we expect overall case mix to increase beyond 1 percent as the year progresses and more FY 1993 data becomes available.

 Section 1813 of the Act requires that the inpatient hospital deductible be increased only by that portion of the case mix increase that is determined to be real.
 We estimate that the increase in real case mix is about 1 percent.
 Since real case mix has been increasing at about 1 percent per year over the last few years, we expect that this trend will continue.
-Consequently, we will continue to use our estimate of one percent for the real case mix increase.
+Consequently, we will continue to use our estimate of 1 percent for the real case mix increase.